Free welding machine inspection checklist

 - Declaration and signatures: inspector sign-off and supervisor acknowledgement.

-How to use the welding machine inspection checklist
+How to use this welding machine inspection checklist

 Welding machines should be visually inspected before each use using this checklist.
 A more detailed inspection including electrical testing should be conducted at regular intervals - typically monthly or quarterly depending on usage intensity and site requirements.
 Portable welding machines on construction sites must comply with AS/NZS 3012 testing and tagging requirements.
 If a fault is identified at any time, the machine must be taken out of service immediately, tagged as defective, and not used until repaired by a competent person.